TRS: Transferability Reduced Ensemble via Encouraging Gradient Diversity and Model Smoothness: Introduction

 \section{Introduction}

-Machine learning systems, especially those based on deep neural networks (DNNs), have been widely applied in numerous settings, including image recognition~\cite{krizhevsky2012imagenet}, speech recognition~\cite{hannun2014deep}, natural language processing~\cite{sutskever2014sequence}, and malware detection~\cite{choi2020attention}.
-However, recently it has shown that DNNs are vulnerable to adversarial examples, which are able to mislead DNNs by adding small magnitude of perturbations to the original instances~\cite{szegedy2014intriguing,goodfellow2014explaining}.
-There have also been a number of efforts exploring adversarial examples in general machine learning systems beyond those on DNNs~\cite{barreno2010security,biggio2013evasion,li2014feature,li2015scalable, fawzi2015analysis}.
+Machine learning systems, especially those based on deep neural networks (DNNs), have been widely applied in numerous applications~\cite{krizhevsky2012imagenet,hannun2014deep,sutskever2014sequence,choi2020attention}.
+However, recent studies show that DNNs are vulnerable to adversarial examples, which are able to mislead DNNs by adding small magnitude of perturbations to the original instances~\cite{szegedy2014intriguing,goodfellow2014explaining,xiao2018spatially,xiao2018generating}.
 Several attack strategies have been proposed so far to generate such adversarial examples in both digital and physical environments~\cite{moosavi2016universal,lin2017tactics,chaowei2018,chaowei2018spatially,ivan2018robust,kurakin2016adversarial}.
-For instance, several work has shown that such adversarial examples are effective in the physical world~\cite{kurakin2016adversarial,ivan2018robust}.
-It is thus clear that such adversarial attacks are a common risk across different learning systems and may exist in different domains.
+Intriguingly, though most attacks require access to the target models (whitebox attacks), several studies show that adversarial examples generated against one model are able to \emph{transferably} attack another target model with high probability, giving rise to blackbox attacks~\cite{papernot2016transferability,papernot2016practical,li2021nonlinear,li2020qeba,zhang2021progressive}.
+This property of \textit{adversarial transferability} poses great threat to DNNs.